canzden/dringai-case/README.md

 # dringai-case

-This repo contains simple real time voice assistant designed for hands-free, conversational interactions which are ideal for customer service and support.
+This repo contains simple real time voice assistant controlled by SPACE/ESC and designed for conversational interactions which are ideal for customer service and support.

 ## What could be done better?
 - Latency is huge, the data should flow through the streams reduce latency